CrayLabs/SmartSim/doc/orchestrator.rst

 By hosting the database and simulation on the same compute node, communication time is reduced which contributes to quicker processing speeds.

-This method is deemed ``locality based inference`` since data is local to each process and the ``Orchestrator`` is deployed locally on each compute host where the distributed application is running.

 -------
 Example
 -------